Generalized Long-Moody functors: The generalized Long-Moody functors

-Finally, assuming that the groups $\mathcal{A}\left(\underline{n}\right)$ free groups for all natural numbers $n$, we obtain more properties for the associated Long-Moody functors.
-First, recall the following result. \begin{lem} Let $G$ be a group.
-The augmentation ideal $\mathcal{I}_{R\left[G\right]}$ is a projective $R\left[G\right]$-module if and only if $G$ is a free group. \end{lem}
+We obtain more properties for the associated Long-Moody functors assuming that there exist two \textit{free} groups $H_{0}$ and $H$ such that $\mathcal{A}(\underline{n})=H^{*n}*H_{0}$ for all natural numbers $n$.
+First, we recall the following classical result: \begin{lem} Let $G$ be a torsion-free group.
+The augmentation ideal $\mathcal{I}_{R[G]}$ is a projective $R[G]$-module if and only if $G$ is a free group. \end{lem}